raphaaell/ValorantClicker/README.md

 ## English
 ### Description
 Valorant Clicker is an mobile application on the theme of Valorant (The game of Riot Games).

+### Changelog

+* Update 23/07/2020 | 23:15
+  * Add valorant.apk to test Valorant Clicker on your smartphone !

 ### Pictures

 ##### Valorant Clicker Logo